 Metal costs more but lasts longer, while asphalt will be cheaper up front but will require more maintenance.
 Wood has better insulation than many other roofing types, which can save you money during colder months.

-While specific licensure is not required, roofing contractors in Idaho must be registered with the Idaho Contractors Board.
+While specific licensure is not required, roofing contractors in Idaho must register with the Idaho Contractors Board.
 Contractors must provide proof that their business is registered in the state of Idaho, and must show proof of insurance.
-There are certain exceptions for contractors working on jobs valued at less than $2,000.
+There may be some exceptions for contractors working on jobs valued at less than $2,000.

-Generally, spring or fall is the best time of year to have your roof replaced.
+Generally, the fall or the spring is the best time of year to have your roof replaced.
 Winter may not be the ideal time to have work done on your roof in Blackfoot, as cold weather can delay work or simply be unpleasant.

-Your roof absolutely impacts how energy-efficient your home is.
+Your roof absolutely impacts the energy efficiency of your home.
 For example, in the winter a good roof allows you to spend less energy heating your home.
-Some roofing materials, such as metal, provide superior insulation compared to other types.
+Some materials, such as metal, provide better insulation than other types.